mcmtroffaes/homepage/posts/2014-03-25-using-records-in-agda.markdown

   thm<+1 = trans<=< (trans=<< r0+r (cong+< 0<1)) symm+
 ```

-The new bits are: `public`, which re-exports all imported declarations,
+The new bits are: `public`{.agda}, which re-exports all imported declarations,
-`renaming` which renames imported declarations,
+`renaming`{.agda} which renames imported declarations,
 and the use of declarations directly inside the record
-We could have used `where open ...` syntax as well in case we did not
+We could have used `where open`{.agda} syntax as well in case we did not
 want the theorems to be included as members of the record.
-The Agda standard library seems not to put theorems inside records generally;
+The Agda standard library seems not to put theorems inside records;
 it may also not always be obvious which record a theorem should belongs to.

 An interesting question: